 Long-lived assets, which include property, equipment and acquired intangible assets, such as goodwill, are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Impairment evaluations involve fair values and management estimates of useful asset lives and future cash flows.
 Actual useful lives and cash flows could be different from those estimated by management, and this could have a material effect on our operating results and financial position.
-For the fiscal years ended September 30, 2020 and 2019, there were no events or changes in circumstances that would indicate a material impairment of our long-lived assets.
+For the fiscal years ended September 30, 2021 and 2020, there were no events or changes in circumstances that would indicate a material impairment of our long-lived assets.

 Goodwill and indefinite-lived intangible assets must be tested for impairment at least annually.
-We performed our most recent annual impairment test on July 1, 2020.
+We performed our most recent annual impairment test on July 1, 2021.
 Our test indicated that there was no impairment of goodwill and indefinite-lived intangible assets.
-We first evaluate our market capitalization compared to the net assets of the Company overall.
+For our goodwill impairment test, we first evaluate our market capitalization compared to the net assets of the Company overall.
 Our final determination of valuation is impacted by a number of factors, but the key factors are the price of our common stock, recently completed transactions from both public companies and private transactions and our estimated forecast of future cash flows.

 The valuation approaches contain uncertainty regarding the estimates used.
 Our market capitalization could be impacted because we are a controlled company, which impacts the control premium we apply to the market price of our common stock.
 One of the largest uncertainties relates to federal, state and local government spending, which management expects to increase in the upcoming years.
 There are a number of other uncertainties with respect to our future financial performance that could impact estimated future cash flows, including those discussed under the heading "Risk Factors" elsewhere in this report.
-Based on our valuation approaches, we determined that our one reporting unit substantially exceeded its carrying value, and thus concluded that the carrying value of goodwill was not impaired at July 1, 2020 or 2019.
-At September 30, 2020 and 2019, we had goodwill with a carrying amount of \$46.3 million and \$38.5 million, respectively.
+Based on our valuation approaches, we determined that our one reporting unit substantially exceeded its carrying value, and thus concluded that the carrying value of goodwill was not impaired at July 1, 2021 or 2020.
+At September 30, 2021 and 2020, we had goodwill with a carrying amount of \$85.4 million and \$46.3 million, respectively.